 The Art of Sport: Highlights from the Collection of the Dayton Art Institute

 The theme of sports is ubiquitous in art, and has occupied artists from ancient times to the present.
-This exhibition features over 80 examples of how that theme is manifest in some of the Dayton Art Institute’s finest treasures.
-The objects on display represent a wide-range of media including painting, sculpture, photography, and mixed media, and the exhibition is sure to delight sports, and art lovers of all ages.
+This exhibition featured more than 100 examples of how that theme is manifest in some of The Dayton Art Institute’s finest treasures.
+The objects on display represented a wide-range of media including painting, sculpture, photography, and mixed media.
+The exhibition delighted sports and art lovers of all ages.

-Both exhibitions are curated by Aimee Marcereau DeGalan, Curator of Collections and Exhibitions at The Dayton Art Institute.
+Both exhibitions were curated by Aimee Marcereau DeGalan, Curator of Collections and Exhibitions at The Dayton Art Institute.

 Museum Members: Free